sierra-moxon/wss-test/src/docs/bertron_mapping.md

 The extension pattern — `Variable is_a Attribute` and `Measurement is_a QuantityValue` — means that every wss-test Variable is a valid BERtron Attribute and every Measurement is a valid BERtron QuantityValue.
+Similarly, `Dataset` maps to `DataCollection` and `Sample` maps to `Entity`, providing BERtron-compatible containers for the data.
 Downstream consumers that only understand BERtron can safely ignore the additional wss-test slots.